-Rainwater harvesting is a great way to collect rainwater, reuse it and reduce your need for using excess water from the mains.
+Rainwater harvesting is the process of collecting rainwater in order to reuse it and reduce your need for using excess water from the mains.

 The Energy Saving Trust says that the average UK household uses around 330 litres of water per day (for two-person households the figure is 276 litres.
 With four people it rises to 450 litres).
 In 1960, the average was just 165 litres per day.